wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-integratord.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

-.. _ossec-integratord:
+.. _wazuh-integratord:

-ossec-integratord
+wazuh-integratord
 =================

+.. versionadded:: 4.2

-The ``ossec-integratord`` is a daemon that allows Wazuh to connect to external APIs and alerting tools such as Slack, VirusTotal and PagerDuty.
+The ``wazuh-integratord`` is a daemon that allows Wazuh to connect to external APIs and alerting tools such as Slack, VirusTotal and PagerDuty.

 For further details please refer to the following :ref:`page <manual_integration>`.

-ossec-integratord options
+wazuh-integratord options
 -------------------------

 +-----------------+-------------------------------+